April 14, 2026 – 5 min read

 Distinction from Facility Management:

-Facility management handles the building itself, from maintenance and cleaning to technical infrastructure.
-Workplace management, on the other hand, focuses on how people use the space within the building—from analyzing booking patterns and occupancy rates to implementing shared-space concepts and optimizing the employee experience.
+Facility management focuses on the building itself—from maintenance and cleaning to technical infrastructure.
+Workplace management, on the other hand, focuses on how people use the space within that building: from analyzing booking patterns and occupancy rates to implementing shared-space concepts and optimizing the employee experience.

-In larger organizations, workplace management is often implemented as part of an Integrated Workplace Management System (IWMS) —software that combines space management, booking systems, analytics dashboards, and IT integration into a single platform.
+In larger organizations, workplace management is often implemented as part of an Integrated Workplace Management System (IWMS) —a software solution that brings together space management, booking systems, analytics dashboards, and IT integration on a single platform.

 Before the pandemic, workplace management was relatively simple: assigned desks, predictable occupancy, and clear structures.
 That model no longer works today.

 Your employees come into the office on different days.
 Teams are having trouble coordinating.
-Meeting rooms sit empty even though they’re booked, and somewhere in the office building, someone is searching in vain for a quiet place to take a call.
-And you’re expected to make decisions about downsizing or expiring leases without reliable data.
+Meeting rooms sit empty even though they’re booked, and somewhere in the building, someone is searching in vain for a quiet place to take a call.
+At the same time, you’re expected to make decisions about downsizing or expiring leases without reliable data.

-C-level executives want cost reductions and clear KPIs
+C-level executives expect cost reductions and clear KPIs

 IT requires secure, maintainable, and compatible systems